pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `level0-file-num-compaction-trigger`

-+ The number of L0 files that trigger compaction
++ The number of files at L0 required to trigger compaction
 + Default value: `1`

 ## `raftdb`